Distribution-Free Selection of Low-Risk Oncology Patients for Survival Beyond a Time Horizon

-where $\widehat{S}$ is the estimated survival function and $\gamma \ge 0$ is a user-specified offset parameter controlling how far beyond $t_0$ the survival probability is evaluated.
-The problem of optimally tuning $\gamma$, to maximize screening power, is discussed below.
+where \( \widehat{S} \) denotes the estimated survival function and \( \gamma \ge 0 \) is a user-specified \emph{time shift} parameter that determines how far beyond \( t_0 \) the survival probability is evaluated.
+The choice \( \gamma = 0 \), corresponding to evaluation exactly at \( t_0 \), is adopted in~\eqref{eq:s-scores} and in \citet{sesiavsvetnik2025}; while intuitive, this choice is not always optimal.
+We discuss below how to tune \( \gamma \) to improve screening power.

-To assess the relative magnitude of $s_{n+j}$ in a distribution-free manner, we compare it to analogous scores computed on the calibration data, using the observed times instead of $t_0$ \citep{jin2023selection}.
-Specifically, we define
+To assess, in a model-agnostic manner, the statistical evidence provided by \( Z_{n+j} \) against \( H^{0}_{n+j}: T_{n+j} \le t_0 \), \citet{jin2023selection} propose comparing this score to analogous scores computed on the calibration data, using the observed event or censoring times instead of the fixed horizon \( t_0 \).
+Specifically, we define the scores